bardiya2254kariminia/Age-Transformation-Without-Racial-Bias-Kinship-Verification/README.md

 ### Installation and setup
-for the installation and project setup please use the latest cuda setup version. then run the following command in the command line (cmd):
+for the installation and project setup please use the latest cuda setup version and use `Python  3.11.3` or later version. then run the following command in the command line (cmd):

 ```
 sudo apt update
 sudp apt upgrade
 pip install -r requirements.txt
 ```
 also for this project we used Shahid Beheshti university Gitlab server storage for the datas. if you don't have access to it please comment the ussage of them in the `main.py` file.

+### Dataset's
+you can download the following dataset used for this project from [Here](URL). the Dataset has been gathered from  [UTKFACE](https://susanqq.github.io/UTKFace) and for high resoulation we used [GFPGAN](https://github.com/TencentARC/GFPGAN).